 One of my favorite features of my Promaster conversion camper (Miles Van Camper) is the wet bath with a shower and toilet.
 For many people this is just wasted space and they prefer using showers at campgrounds or having a gym membership for showering.
 For others having some sort of toilet than can be tucked away under a bench when not in use is plenty and others can’t imagine using a toilet in a van at all and prefer to use bathrooms “wherever” they are since they are so plentiful.
 For us, a hot water shower and a toilet in the van is a necessity.
 I hate the idea of having to leave the van to take a leak – particularly in the middle of the night.
 Also, my (amazing) girlfriend has the world’s tiniest bladder and needs to pee all the time (many times a night), so she wouldn’t even consider not having a toilet.
+It’s also worth thinking about the logistics of using a stowed away loo.
+When you pull it out do you really want to be in “out there” doing your business with no privacy?
+Putting the toilet into a wet bath gets around this concern as well.
 In any case, one of the best things about building a DIY camper van is that you can design it for your personal preferences and how you’ll be using it!

 Before I get into how I built my wet bath, I’ll point out that I have a list of all the parts I used on my build outside of things you can easily get at any hardware store.

 You might also be interested in another post that details all my plumbing including a PDF diagram.

 I started by building a frame that the 32″ long by 24″ wide shower pan sits on.
 The frame itself is slightly longer (33-1/4) to allow the walls to fit into a “gap” that goes below the shower pan (see illustration below).